mhsalman27/CODSOFT/README.md

 Enter the Number: here usen can enter the number
 After the entring the number if number is right .
 This interface will come.
  Well Played !
-You Won 20 : is secrate number :
+You Won [secret number ] : is secrate number :

                                                 -> THANK YOU FOR PLAYING.I HOPE YOU LIKE IT <- You can again play this game :!!